rezasohrabi/headless-tooltip/website/docs/getting-started/installation.md

 ---
 sidebar_position: 1
+title: Installation
+description: Install headless-tooltip in your React project with npm, pnpm, or yarn.
+Quick setup guide for React 17, 18, and 19 with TypeScript support.
+keywords:
+  [
+    install react tooltip,
+    npm install tooltip,
+    react tooltip setup,
+    headless tooltip installation,
+  ]
 ---

 # Installation

 Get started with Headless React Tooltip in your React project.
+Quick and easy installation with npm, pnpm, or yarn.

 ## Prerequisites